-You can give away up to £325,000 each without being liable for any tax whatsoever.
+It allows you to give away money without being liable for any tax whatsoever.

 There's one, slightly morbid condition: you'll need to live for another seven years, otherwise, it'll be subject to a sliding scale of Inheritance Tax.

-People tend to put off writing a will, but it's worth getting one done early and updating it often: our (middle aged) writer is on her third.
+People tend to put off writing a will, but it's worth getting one done early and updating it often: our writer is on her third.

 Wills can be an emotional subject, so it's important to be aware of the dangers of 'mirror wills', where your partner could potentially disinherit your loved ones.